KaterinaZaharieva/DevOpsProject/README.md

 # Running in Kubernetes

 >
-> Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
+> **[Kubernetes](https://kubernetes.io/)** , also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
 >

 ## You are finally ready to get the application running in Kubernetes.